Understanding God’s Promises and Principles of Fulfilment

 There are more than a thousand reasons why God’s promises are not fulfilled, and most of these reasons point toward man’s inadequacies and inabilities to understanding God's working order.
 We shall consider a few of things that block our ways in an attempt to obtain God’s promises for us here.

 God’s Promises and Principles

-For instance, if God promises us wealth, we've to learn the principles of wealth creation.
-If we don't, chances are this promise might not be fulfilled.
-We might blame God for not fulfilling His promise.
-The fault is, however, ours for not being able to acquire financial intelligence.
-The reason this promise is not fulfilled is either because we refuse to learn wealth creation principles or failed to apply the principles adequately as necessary.
+For instance, if God promises us wealth, we've to learn the principles of wealth creation if this promise will be fulfilled to us; and if we don't chances are this promise might not be fulfilled to us.
+In this case, we might blame God for not fulfilling His promise, but the fault is ours for not able to acquire financial intelligence and skill needed to create the wealth.
+The reason, therefore, this promise is not fulfilled is either because we had refused to learn the principles of wealth creation or because we failed to apply the principles adequately.

 God’s Promises and Conditions

 God always promise with conditions which must be met before the promises are fulfilled.
 We cannot get the fulfilment of God’s promises if we don't meet the conditions attached to them.
 When therefore we blame God for not fulfilling a promise when we hadn't met the attached conditions, we're somehow being myopic and self-centred, and such won't possibly get the promise fulfilled.
 That we want God to fulfil promises without making effort to meet His conditions is another barrier on our way to obtaining God's promises to us.